-Treatments for myocarditis vary based on its severity and cause.
+Treatments vary based on its severity and cause.
 Your doctor will likely advise you to rest at home and avoid strenuous activity until your symptoms lessen.
-Advanced myocarditis, which can lead to heart failure or cardiac arrhythmia, may require more aggressive treatment such as:
+Advanced stages, which can lead to heart failure or cardiac arrhythmia, may require more aggressive treatment such as:

 - Medicines to treat or prevent cardiac arrhythmias